 Trend lines are much like Bollinger bands but without so much flexibility.
-Trend lines directly reflect the overall trend of the market, but they're static because you draw them on your charts with the drawing tool in your software package.
-This tool is best used for spotting a key change in the overall direction of the underlying market.
+Trend lines directly reflect the overall trend of the market, but they're static because

-Trend lines are just lines on charts, such as the ones shown in Figure 8-5 (numbered 1 through 4).
+Trend lines are just lines on charts, such as the ones shown in Figure 8-3 (numbered 1 through 4).
 The correct way to draw a trend line is to connect at least two points in the price chart without crossing through any other price areas.
 If you can draw the trend through more than two points, it can become more accurate; however, trend lines are another tool that needs to be used with other indicators.

 You can use trend lines for both short- and long-term trading, and in both cases they tell you the same thing, the overall trend of the market.
 The important trend-line concept to remember is that rising prices remain in a rising trend as long as they're above the trend line.
 Likewise, falling prices remain in a downtrend as long as they're below the falling trend line.
 Breaks above or below the trend lines signal that the trend has changed.
-Correctly drawn trend lines (see previous paragraph) help you stay on the right side of the market as follows:
+Correctly drawn trend lines (see preceding paragraph) help you stay on the right side of the market as follows:

 - ✓ In uptrends, trend lines connect the lowest low to the next low that precedes a new high without passing through any other points.
-Two uptrend lines, numbered 2 and number 3, are shown in Figure 8-3, a long-term chart covering five years of trading in the U.S. Dollar Index.
-The price break above Trend line 1 shows you when to buy right after a downtrend line is broken.
+Two uptrend lines, number 2 and number 3, are shown in Figure 8-3, a long-term chart covering five years of trading in the U.S. Dollar Index.
+The price break above trend line 1 shows you when to buy right after a downtrend line is broken.
 Trend line 3 shows you how to add to your position as the price holds above the trend line. - ✓ In downtrends, trend lines connect the highest high to the next high that precedes a new low without passing through any other points.
-Two downtrend lines in Figure 8-3 include an intermediate-term trend line that lasts for month, Trend line 1, and a long-term trend line, Trend line 4.
+Two downtrend lines in Figure 8-3 include an intermediate-term trend line, on the far left that lasts for months, (trend line 1), and a long-term trend line, trend line 4 (far right) that lasts for years.
 Trend line 1 shows you how to remain in a short position as long as the price remains below the falling trend.
 Trend line 4 shows you that you need to be buying the dollar when the price of the dollar breaks above the multiyear trend.
-Needless to say, as long as prices stayed below Trend line 4, the primary trading direction was to be short the dollar.
+Needless to say, as long as prices stayed below trend line 4, the primary trading direction was to be short the dollar.